bryce-koester/baseball-stats/README.md

-Run both front end and backend on localhost to run app locally, see individual readme's
+Run both front end and backend on localhost to run app locally, see README's in each directory for instructions